yaelkeidar/Temp-sensor-FPGA/README.md

 The project-

-There are 3 cups-
+In this project, three cups are used, each containing:
 1. Hot water

-2. room temperature water
+2. Room temperature water

-3. ice
+3. Ice

-   While measuring the temperature of the water in a cup, the FPGA basys3 displays the temperature.
+As we measured the temperature of the water in each cup, the FPGA board displayed the corresponding temperature.
+The different modes are utilized of the system to test the sensor in each cup, allowing us to observe all the functionalities.

-sw1 - if the temp is over 50C, the buzzer starts working and the red led starts flashing.
+•	Mode 1 (Checking if the temperature is over 50°C): When in this mode, the buzzer and the red LED successfully activate when the temperature exceeds 50°C.

-sw2 - if the temp is under 10C, the buzzer starts working and the blue led starts flashing.
+•	Mode 2 (Checking if the temperature is under 10°C): In this mode, the buzzer and the blue LED turn on when the temperature falls below 10°C.

-* The system also works when both sw1 and sw2 are on.

-sw3- The user can determine the hot temperature threshold by using the keypad.
-  After determining the new hot temperature threshold, if the measured temperature is over from that temperature, the buzzer starts working and the red led starts flashing.

-sw4- The user can determine the cold temperature threshold by using the keypad.
+•	Mode 3 (Checking if the temperature is over the user-defined threshold): The buzzer and the red LED are triggered when the temperature exceeds the threshold set by the user via the keypad.
-  After determining the new cold temperature threshold, if the measured temperature is under from that temperature, the buzzer starts working and the blue led starts flashing.
+•	Mode 4 (Checking if the temperature is under the user-defined threshold): The buzzer and the blue LED activate when the temperature is below the user-defined threshold.

-* The system also works when both sw3 and sw4 are on.
+Throughout all modes, the temperature is continuously displayed on the FPGA board.
+This testing process effectively demonstrates the system's ability to handle varying temperature conditions and accurately display the temperature while engaging the appropriate alerts based on user-defined thresholds.

 Links to the videos in Youtube-